klausbrunner/solarpositioning/README.md

 }
 ```

-The SPA class includes a method to calculate the times of sunrise, sun transit, and sunset in one fell swoop:
+The SPA class includes methods to calculate the times of sunrise, sun transit, and sunset in one fell swoop.
+The actual
+return type depends on the type of day (regular day, polar day, polar night).

 ```java
 var result=SPA.calculateSunriseTransitSet(